ZNielsen/photo_management/README.md

 Sorts photos into a directory.
-Destination and file are formatted:
+Destination and filename are formatted:
 ```
 [Year]/[Month]/[Day]/[Year]-[Month]-[Day]_[Hour].[Minute].[Second].[extension]
 ```